 Our investments and the prioritization of employee health, safety, and wellness have taken on particular significance in light of the COVID-19 pandemic.
-To protect and support our team members, we have implemented health and safety measures that include maximizing personal workspaces, altering work schedules, mandating vaccines, and providing asymptomatic COVID-19 testing regularly for employees who work on site.
-To aid in containing the spread of COVID-19, we have implemented remote-work options and have limited employee travel.
+To protect and support our team members, we have implemented health and safety measures that include maximizing personal workspaces, altering work schedules, mandating vaccines, and providing asymptomatic COVID-19 testing if requested.
 We continue to monitor this evolving situation and will continue to seek programs to educate and assist employees whenever possible.